ExplicITConsulting/set-outlooksignatures.com/index.en.md

 permalink: /
 ---
 <h2 id="outlook-signature-management">
-  Manage your<span class="has-text-weight-extrabold"> Outlook signatures </span>centrally and fully automated
+  Manage your<span style="font-weight: bolder;"> Outlook signatures </span>centrally and fully automated
 </h2>
 <p>Set-OutlookSignatures takes the hassle out of manually maintaining Outlook signatures and out-of-office replies.</p>
 <p>Thanks to centrally managed templates that automatically pull in your company data, every email gets the professional look your business deserves: Up-to-date, consistent, and on-brand.</p>